Abid, Imran fall early on opening day

 On a day when showers were forecast, Pakistan lost Abid Ali and Imran Butt early.

-Abid and Imran were viewed as the Achilles heel of the visiting side’s batting line-up, and both fell cheaply, leaving the rebuilding to Pakistan’s two best batters: Azhar Ali and Babar Azam.
+Abid and Imran were viewed as the Achilles heel of the visiting side’s batting line-up, and both fell cheaply, leaving the rebuild to Pakistan’s two best batters: Azhar Ali and Babar Azam.

 Having crawled to 34 in 17 overs, the rains, as predicted, arrived, and the sides were forced into an early lunch.